Simulation of satellite and optical link dynamics in a quantum repeater constellation: Introduction

 \section{Introduction}

-Major efforts are being invested into the development of quantum networks, which could enable applications such as distributed quantum computation~\cite{caleffi2022distributed} and sensing~\cite{zhang2021distributed}, high-accuracy clock synchronisation~\cite{jozsa2000quantum} and secure communications through the use of Quantum Key Distribution (QKD)~\cite{xu2020secure}.
-If distances of a few hundred kilometers or less need to be bridged, quantum networks based on optical fibers can be employed.
+Quantum networks could enable applications such as distributed quantum computation~\cite{caleffi2022distributed} and sensing~\cite{zhang2021distributed}, high-accuracy clock synchronisation~\cite{jozsa2000quantum} and secure communications through the use of Quantum Key Distribution (QKD)~\cite{xu2020secure}.
+If distances of a few hundred kilometers or less need to be bridged, quantum networks based on optical fibers can be employed~\cite{Boaron2018}.
 However, when envisioning quantum links on a continental or even global scale, direct fiber connections between endpoints are ineffective, since communication losses increase exponentially with the link distance.

 In classical communications, a signal can be amplified at regular intervals along the fiber to compensate for losses and reach greater distances.
 In quantum communications, the noiseless amplification of a signal is prohibited by the no-cloning theorem~\cite{wootters1982single}.
 To increase the communication distance, Briegel, Dür, Cirac and Zoller~\cite{Briegel1998} introduced the concept of a Quantum Repeater (QR).
 It uses entangled photons and purification protocols to create high-fidelity entanglement over long distances and then allows the transmission of quantum information via quantum teleportation protocols.
 In the following years, this has triggered many theoretical and experimental developments for fiber-based quantum repeater networks, see~\cite{Azuma2022} for a recent review.